'He put up signs reminding Arsenal players to chew' - How Wenger revolutionised English football's health h...

 “As I got older, rather than taking it easier, I was pushing myself more to make sure I was ready for match days.

 “I felt as if it was the hardest I could push myself to train.
-It was almost like a game situation and that was the big change for me.”
+It was almost like a game situation and that was the big difference for me.”

-The changes Wenger introduced to Arsenal’s training sessions were vast.
-Long, drawn out days were replaced by precisely timed, high-intensity sessions, never lasting more than 45 minutes.

 “The biggest thing that Arsene brought on board was the importance of training,” Lewin tells GOAL.